-1. Clinical Measures: There are eighteen (18) clinical measures reported by IHA.
+1. Clinical Measures: There are eighteen (18)4 clinical measures reported by IHA.
 Most, but not all, are HEDIS measures.

-&lt;sup>4 All-Cause Readmissions will be added to the 2019-20 Ed.
-Report Card in Spring 2020.
+4 All-Cause Readmissions and Concurrent Use of Opioids and Benzodiazepines will be added to the 2020-21 Ed.
+Report Card in Spring 2021.

 - 2. Topic: A majority of the eighteen (18) total measures are grouped into six condition topic areas. - 3.
-Category: "Quality of Medical Care" is one aggregated all-clinical category performance score composed of seventeen (17) HEDIS or non-HEDIS performance measures.
-All-Cause Readmissions is not included in the category composite.
+Category: "Quality of Medical Care" is one aggregated all-clinical category performance score composed of fifteen (15) HEDIS or non-HEDIS performance measures.
+All-Cause Readmissions, Concurrent Use of Opioids and Benzodiazepines, and Successfully Controlling Diabetes are not included in the category composite.